0b01/rickyhan.com/_posts/2017-10-27-how-to-handle-order-book-data.markdown

 }
 ```

 The implementation is straightforward, we store the workers in a Vec.
-As long as the workers are not exhausted, we assign an FnOnce closure so the worker does the job exactly once.
-Message passing is used to ensure thread safety.
+As long as the workers are not exhausted, we assign an FnOnce closure and the worker does job exactly once.

 Arc stands for atomic reference counting.
 Because Rc is not designed for use in multiple threads, it is not safe to be shared between threads.
 Arc can be shared.
 In Rust, there are two important traits to ensure thread safety: `Send` and `Sync`.
 The two traits usually appears in pair. `Send` means you can send the data to threads safely without trigger a deepcopy, and the compiler will implement Send for you when deemed fit.
 Basically, `Arc::clone(&locked_obj)` creates an atomic reference that can be sent(as in `mpsc`) or move to another thread(as in `move` closure).
 By clone an Arc, the reference count is incremented.
 When the clone is dropped, the counter is decremented.
 When all the references across all threads are destroyed, such that `count == 0`, then the chunk of memory is released. `Sync` means every modification to the data will be synchronized between the threads, it is what `Mutex` and `RwLock` are for.

 To use threadpool, simply replace `thread::spawn` with
 ```rust
 let pool = ThreadPool::new(settings.threads);
 for stream in listener.incoming() {
     let stream = stream.unwrap();
     pool.execute(move || {